dylanlo8/ODPRT-chatbot/README.md

 *Page where dashboard will be hosted*

 ![File Upload](./docs/images/file_upload.png)
-*Upload Files for Database Ingestion*
+*Upload files for database ingestion*